utra-robosoccer/soccerbot/CONTRIBUTING.md

 #endif  /* SOCCER_EMBEDDED_COMMON_INCLUDE_OS_INTERFACE_H */
 ```

-TODO: update template and example
+TODO(rfairley): update template and example

 ### Include ordering

 We generally follow Google's [style guide](https://google.github.io/styleguide/cppguide.html#Names_and_Order_of_Includes) on order of includes.
 The corresponding header file for the source file should be included first; then standard C/C++ libraries; then external libraries; then other files specific to the Robot project.

-Including the files in this order helps avoid dependencies being brought in indirectly, which can cause the linker to behave inconsistently when re-building the project.
+Including the files in this order helps avoid dependencies being brought in indirectly, which can cause the linker to behave inconsistently when re-building the project. **The bottom line: following this order, the compiler/linker will give the correct error message for the correct file, as long as this order of includes is followed.**

 An example: